eyeseast/things-i-use/README.md

 [ES6+](https://github.com/yosuke-furukawa/tower-of-babel): I'm still surprised how much arrow functions, spread operators and deconstruction have sped up my JS coding.

+[Go](https://golang.org/): I use it for work and it has grown on me.
+Type checking is something I want in most things, now.

+## Frontend framework

+[Svelte](https://svelte.dev/): It's a joy to code with and easy to wrap my head around.

 ## Server-side

+[Sapper](https://sapper.svelte.dev/): More and more, I'm building Sapper apps, even for small stuff.

 [Flask](http://flask.pocoo.org/): For small things, Flask is great.
-I rarely use it for anything that needs more than a single `app.py` file, though (except within Tarbell).
+I rarely use it for anything that needs more than a single `app.py` file, though.

 [Django](https://www.djangoproject.com/): First thing I learned.
 Still the best for big projects (or really anything needing a database and auth).